Updated: Apr 28

 I'm a big fan of Dan Carlin and his Hardcore History, where he pulls apart a topic in history in all of its gory details.
 I am toying with the idea of doing something similar, a "Hard Physics", where I explore ideas in more depth than they are covered in general discussions.

 For the first topic, I was thinking of "The Physics of Nuclear Weapons".
 Growing up in the UK in the 1980s, I was well aware of the "Four Minute Warning" and that the nearby Llandarcy Oil Refinery was a potential target.
-In 1984, I watched Threads on TV (and the much more family friend American The Day After).
+In 1984, I watched Threads on TV (and the much more family friendly American The Day After).
 Still somewhat haunted by the cover of the Radio Times.

 But how do nuclear weapons work?
 In my physics undergraduate, I studied nuclear physics, understanding that the nuclear strong force is much stronger than the electromagnetic force, so nuclear reactions are much more energetic than chemical reactions, so nuclear explosions are more energetic than chemical explosions.
 There is something about binding energy per nucleon and mass deficits, and that's why it works.